Infinity-Server/dockerset/README.md

 ### infinity server helm repo

 > [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to

 > Helm's [documentation](https://helm.sh/docs) to get started.

+> You can also pull image directly from [docker hub](https://hub.docker.com/u/springhack)

 - Once Helm has been set up correctly, add the repo as follows: